-Often the question arises as to why there is so much evil in the world and yet God is said to be so good and so powerful.
-Many people do not believe in God because they cannot fathom how a good and almighty God would allow so much evil to take place in the world.
+Often, the question arises as to why there is so much evil in the world, yet God is said to be so good and powerful.
+Many people do not believe in God because they cannot fathom how a good and almighty God would allow so much evil to occur in the world.
 Why is there suffering?
-Why can’t everything just go right and we all live happily ever after?
-I have thought about this question for a long time now and I am still contemplating it and its implications.
+Why can’t everything go right and we all live happily ever after?
+These questions fall under the concept of the problem of pain or the problem of evil.

-In this lesson, we are going to talk about the “way” and how it influences our lives and the entire Earth.
-We are going to focus our attention on the ultimate way, which is the WAY of God and how the absence of God’s WAY in the “way” of humans is directly proportionate to the way that the world is today-problems and all.
+In this lesson, we will talk about the “way” and how it influences our lives and the entire Earth.
+We will focus our attention on the ultimate way, which is the WAY of God, and how the absence of God’s WAY in our lives is directly proportionate to the condition of the world today.

 Notice the reference to walking (as on a path).
-Standing in the way of sinners implies one of two things depending on how you look at this scripture.
-The first way is to look at the word way in terms of a road or path as we have already described.
-Therefore, the scripture implies that a person is blessed if they don’t take their stance (abide in) the road of sinners.
-Another way to look at this scripture is in terms of the WAY being the road to salvation.
+Standing in the way of sinners implies one of two things depending on how you look at this passage.
+First, it means the course of life that we have already described above.
+The second is the road to salvation.
 In other words, we don’t get in the way of people trying to get to Christ.
-In either case, the word way represents a road or path; however, the first perspective is more consistent with the context of the scripture.
+In either case, the word way represents a road or path; however, the first perspective is more consistent with the passage’s context.

 Only One Way

-Matthew 6:24 (NCV) 24“No one can serve two masters.
-The person will hate one master and love the other, or will follow one master and refuse to follow the other.
-You cannot serve both God and worldly riches.
+Matthew 6:24 (NKJV) — “No one can serve two masters; for either he will hate the one and love the other, or else he will be loyal to the one and despise the other.
+You cannot serve God and mammon.

 Living by God’s way affects how we treat each other, how we deal with problems, how we deal with good times, how we manage our money, time, and life.
-Following or not following God’s way will affect us in every way.
-Ultimately, not following God’s way, which involves salvation (believing in Jesus Christ), will result in eternal damnation.
+You could think of it as the fundamental principle we govern our lives.